Over the years since we first published this website, there have

 FORZA D'AGRO, SICILY

 Giuseppe Quagliata is the patriarch of another Quagliata family from Forza D'Agro, Sicily.
-Mike Pagano contributed the information, with help from John Quagliata (b.1940) of the Cleveland, Ohio Quagliata family.
+Mike Pagano contributed the information, with help from John Quagliata (b.1940) of the Cleveland, Ohio Quagliata family, and Mike's cousin Elaine Pagano Sloan.
 Mike Pagano's great grandmother was Concetta Quagliata (b.
 1891), the great granddaughter of Giuseppe Quagliata, probably born about 1800.
-Giuseppe married Vittoria Villara and they had at least one child: Stellario Quagliata.
-Stellario married Concetta Bertolone and had at least three children: Francesco, Giuseppe and Carmilla b.
-1868.
+Giuseppe married Vittoria Villara and it now appears they had three children: Stellario 1825-1894, Anna b.1828, and Giovanni b.1830.
+Stellario married Concetta Bertolone and from what we've found had at five children: Vittoria 1854-1892, Giuseppe b.1857, Francesco, Giovana 1861-1909, and Carmilla b.
+1868 .
 Carmilla married Pasquale Riggio and they settled in the Ivoryton area of Connecticut.
 They had four children: Alessi b.
 1895; Joseph b.
 1897; Mary b.
 1904; and Santi b.
 1908.
-Giuseppe married and had six children: Stellario immigrated to Connecticut - first the Hartford area, then Old Saybrook; Concetta (Mike's great grandmother) immigrated to Cleveland and then moved to NYC; Giuseppe immigrated to Cleveland and then moved to NYC; Antonio immigrated to Connecticut and then moved to NYC; , and two more sisters who came to the United States, but then returned to Sicily.
+Giuseppe married and had six children: Stellario immigrated to Connecticut - first the Hartford area, then Old Saybrook; Concetta (Mike's great grandmother) immigrated to Cleveland.
+After her son Joseph was born in 1919, the family moved back to Sant'Alessio Siculo, Sicily, and then moved to NYC; Giuseppe immigrated to Cleveland and then moved to NYC; Antonio immigrated to Connecticut and then moved to NYC; and two more sisters who came to the United States, but then returned to Sicily.
 Concetta married Stefano Pagano b.
-1891 and had five children: Rose b.
+1888 and had five children: Rose b.
 1911; Anna b.
 1915; Carmela b.
 1918; Joseph b.
-1920; and Dominick b.
+1919; and Dominick b.
 1923, who is Mike's grandfather.
-The five children's families are now spread out into New York, New Jersey and Connecticut.
+The five children's families are now spread out into New York, Pennsylvanai, New Jersey and Connecticut.
+Joseph has one grandson in Oregon and Anna's children moved to Las Vegas, Nevada - not sure if they're still there.
 We've decided to dub this large family the NYC/Connecticut Quagliata family.
 Judging from our current information, it appears that this branch meets the main tree at some point before Mario Quagliata (1840?-19??).

 Linguaglossa is a small town on the northeast side of Mt.
 Etna.
 According to our current information, some family members on our main tree trace back to Linguaglossa, and all of them are part of the lineage from Mario Quagliata's (1843?-19??) first marriage.